 This method returns a dictionary with default settings for token enrollment.
-These default settings are defined in SCOPE.USER and are hotp_hashlib, hotp_otplen.
-If these are set, the user will only be able to enroll tokens with these values.
+These default settings are defined in SCOPE.USER or SCOPE.ADMIN and are hotp\hashlib, hotp\otplen.
+If these are set, the user or admin will only be able to enroll tokens with these values.

-The returned dictionary is added to the parameters of the API call. :param params: The call parameters :type params: dict :param logged_in_user: The logged_in_user dictionary with "role",
+The returned dictionary is added to the parameters of the API call. :param params: The call parameters :type params: dict :param logged\in\user: The logged\in\user dictionary with "role",